 Workplace and environmental contamination present a very real danger.
 But the risk is often far more wide-reaching than many people think.
 That’s largely because we have become accustomed to media coverage of these critical events that are tied to those immediately exposed.

 Unless the crisis has global significance such as the Fukushima nuclear plant disaster in Japan, rarely are peripheral exposures identified.
-But those who work in potentially hostile environments know that first responders, Hazmat crews, and others tasked with cleaning up contamination are not just in harm’s way, they work in imminent danger.
+But those who work in potentially hostile environments know that first responders, Hazmat crews, and others tasked with clean up and contamination control are not just in harm’s way, they work in imminent danger.

 Standard Decontamination Methods